Renting in Switzerland – All you need to know| Updated: |

-- If you lose access to the bathroom, you can ask for a large reduction
+- If you lose access to the bathroom, you can ask for a significant reduction.

-- If you lose access to the kitchen, you can also ask for a large reduction.
+- If you lose access to the kitchen, you can also ask for a significant reduction.

-Unfortunately, there are no direct rules as to how much you can get.
+Unfortunately, there are no direct rules about how much you can get.
 You will need to research existing cases.

 Here are some examples (here in French) I found:

-You should not hesitate to ask for a reduction of rent.
+You should not hesitate to ask for a rent reduction.
 And if you feel you did not get as much as you deserve, you can contact the ASLOCA to get some help.